-FlightGear contains an in-flight tutorial system, where a simulated instructor provides a virtual 'lesson'.
-These vary between aircraft from simple tutorials teaching you how to start the engines on the aircraft, to full lessons teaching you how to fly for the first time.
-To access tutorials, Select Start Tutorial from the Help menu.
+FlightGear contains an in-flight tutorial system, where a simulated instructor provides a virtual lesson.
+These vary between aircraft, from simple tutorials teaching you how to start the engines on the aircraft, to full lessons teaching you how to fly for the first time.
+To access tutorials, Select Help > Tutorials from the menu and click Start Tutorial.

-The tutorial system works particularly well with the Festival TTS system (described above).
+The tutorial system works particularly well with the Festival Text To Speech system (6.7, Text to Speech with Festival).

-For simplicity, run tutorials with AI aircraft turned off from the Options item on the AI/ATC menu.
-Otherwise, ATC messages may make it difficult to hear your instructor.
+For simplicity, run tutorials with AI aircraft disabled.
+Otherwise, Air Traffic Control (ATC) messages may make it difficult to hear your instructor.
+Via AI > Traffic and Scenario Settings, uncheck option Enable AI traffic.

 Each tutorial consists of a number of discrete steps which you must complete.
-Your instructor will provide directions on how to complete each step, and observer how you perform them, providing additional guidance if required.
+Your instructor will provide instruction on how to complete each step, observe you perform them, and provide you with additional guidance when required.

-Within a tutorial, to ask your instructor to repeat any instructions, press '+'.
-You can pause the tutorial at any time using the 'p' key.
-To stop the tutorial select Stop Tutorial from the Help menu.
+Within a tutorial, you may request your instructor to repeat any instructions, by tapping +.
+You may pause the tutorial at any time using the p key.
+To stop the tutorial, select Stop Tutorial from the Help > Tutorials menu.

-7.1.1 Cessna 172P tutorials
+7.1.1 Cessna 172P Tutorials

 If this is your first time flying, a number of tutorials exist for the Cessna 172P designed to teach you the basics of flight, in a similar way to a real flight school.

-The tutorials are based around Half-Moon Bay (KHAF) and Livermore Municipal (KLVK) airports near San Francisco.
+The tutorials are based around Hilo International Airport (PHTO), Hawaii and Daniel K Inouye International Airport (PHNL), Honolulu, Hawaii.
 Both these airports are provided in the base package.
-To start the tutorials, select the Cessna 172P aircraft, and a starting airport of KHAF or KLVK, using the wizard, or the command line:
+To start the tutorials, select the Cessna 172P aircraft, and a starting airport of PHTO or PHNL, using the Launcher, or the command line:

+'''

-\$ fgfs --aircraft=c172p --airport=KHAF
+$ fgfs --aircraft=c172p --airport=PHTO

+'''

-When the simulator has loaded, select Start Tutorial from the Help menu.
-You will then be presented with a list of the tutorials available.
-Select a tutorial and press Next.
+When the simulator has loaded, select Help > Tutorials from the menu.
+You will then be presented with a list of the available tutorials.
+Select a tutorial.
 A description of the tutorial is displayed.
-Press Start to start the tutorial.
+Press Start Tutorial to begin.